-- 1 if this is a report, with columnar formatting 2 for a delimited ASCII export - 2 for a delimited ASCII export - 3 for a fixed position ASCII export4 for a Data Interchange Format (DIF) export - 5 for a WordPerfect merge format export.
+- 1 if this is a report, with columnar formatting - 2 for a delimited ASCII export - 3 for a fixed position ASCII export - 4 for a Data Interchange Format (DIF) export - 5 for a WordPerfect merge format export. - 6 for a delimited ASCII export with column headers.